BradleyCulley/bradleyculley.github.io/_posts/2024-11-10-seven-weeks-in-wheeling.md

 </p>

 <p>
-    Perhaps the sleekest, most modern building in Wheeling is a health insurance company.
+    Perhaps the sleekest building in Wheeling is the headquarters of a health insurance company.
     Can't make this stuff up.
     It's surrounded by a 7-or-so-foot-high metal fence.
     Inside the fence are well-manicured grounds with astroturf-like grass and stone-walled terracing.